sustainablelab/macos-setup/README.md

 ## Use my vimrc

-Clone repo `vim-dotvim` in the home directory and use the name `.vim` instead of the default repo name `vim-dotvim`
+Clone private repo `vim-dotvim` in the home directory and use the name `.vim` instead of the default repo name `vim-dotvim`

 ```shell
 git clone https://github.com/sustainablelab/vim-dotvim.git ~/.vim